 When governments started shutting down major economies in response to the COVID-19 epidemic, oil prices collapsed by over 50%.

 That was a logical response because the global economy still runs on oil.
-The current economic slowdown is so severe that the International Energy Agency (IEA) estimates that global demand for oil has fallen to levels last seen in 1995!
+The current economic slowdown is so severe that the International Energy Agency (IEA) estimates that global demand for it has fallen to levels last seen in 1995!

 But what happened on Monday was a clear example of what happens when short-term supply and demand for a commodity get out-of-whack.
 The oil futures contract for May 2020 delivery expired this week.
-Holders of this contract faced a choice: if they didn’t sell these futures before expiration, they’d be taking physical delivery of oil within a month!
+Holders of this contract faced a choice: if they didn’t sell these futures before expiration, they’d be taking physical delivery of it within a month!